rmpink/cv-sample-projects/readme.md

 # Introduction #
-My name is Ryan Pink, and I am a Software Engineering Technology graduate.
+My name is Robyn Pink, and I am a Senior Software Developer.
 In this project, I have compiled the beginnings of a code portfolio.
 All code provided here is for educational and demonstrative purposes only.
 All of them were developed for my college program under tight deadlines.

 # Details #
 These are the projects I currently have available for review.